linavixx/qhd-wallpapers/README.md

 <h3 align="center">
 QHD-Wallpapers
  <h5 align="center">
-This is my collection of wallpapers taken from various sources (but mainly Wallhaven and Unsplash) that will be updated in the future.
-Strictly for personal use, nothing in this repo is owned by me or affiliated with me in any way.
-If you're the creator of a picture and you want it removed or credited, contact me.
-Enjoy!
+Here comes another wallpaper collection.
+Taken from a variety of sources, but mainly Wallhaven and Unsplash.
  </h5>
 </h3>

-**Note:** It's a **big** repo, 4.9 GiB at the time of me typing this (you can save 2.4 GiB by removing .git folder).
-I don't have a storage problem so it'll likely only grow bigger with time.
+**Why (or why not) this over anything else out of hundreds of wallpaper repos on GitHub?**

-## **Some rules I follow here:**
+- Do you like looking at stretched pixels and JPEG artifacts?
+Me neither.
+That's why everything in here will be at **1440p** or higher, sometimes achieved via upscaling.
+Though, it comes with a downside - the repo is big, approaching 600 files and 3GiB size at the moment.
+A huge portion of the stuff actually reaches or surpasses 4K, and something that doesn't will almost certainly be a good fit for upscaling.

--  **Strictly 1440p or above.** Extreme compression isn't tolerated either.
-If there's a picture that did not originally exist in 1440p+, it means I upscaled it.
-Don't worry about the quality, I won't upload something that upscales poorly.
+## **Some other rules I follow here:**
 -  **Strictly SFW.** Self-explanatory.
--  **Tagging.** To simplify searching, every wallpaper here will have its category specified in the title.
+-  **Tagging.** Every wallpaper here will have its category specified in the title.
+This is useful for searching: for example, if you use Rofi as a wallpaper selector.

  ### **Categories:**
  - **Abstract:** Self-explanatory.